The WPC Team

 Ms. MacMillan served the province of British Columbia in a number of portfolios, including Director of Corporate Communications, BC Transit where she developed and implemented a comprehensive Strategic Communications Plan for the building of Phase III of Vancouver’s SkyTrain system.
 Ms. MacMillan served as Director, Special Projects, Ministry of Employment and Investment, and also advised the Ministry of Education, Skills and Training and Forest Renewal BC on the development and implementation of issues management programs.
 She advised the Ministry of Small Business, Tourism and Culture on the development of an efficient, effective Communications Branch.

-Ms. MacMillan holds an Honours Bachelor of Journalism from Carleton University and a Bachelor of Arts in Economic History from the University of Calgary.
+Ms. MacMillan holds an Honours Bachelor degree of Journalism from Carleton University and a Bachelor of Arts in Economic History from the University of Calgary.
 In addition, she completed the Program for Negotiation, Harvard School of Law.

 Patrick Hrushowy is a senior and respected advisor, offering strategic advice to clients wishing to position themselves and their interests to their best possible advantage with the provincial and local governments.
 Mr. Hrushowy has worked extensively in the fields of energy, forest products, environmental services and land development.